Bentley Continental GT review – ride and handling

-In Sport mode only 17 percent of drive goes to the front axle, and everything else is set to deliver maximum sporting thrills, especially the exhaust and throttle maps.
+In Sport mode only 17 per cent of drive goes to the front axle, and everything else is set to deliver maximum sporting thrills, especially the exhaust and throttle maps.
 And the electronic suspension.
-In Sport mode the new GT feels, well, not quite like a full-blown sports car but at the very least like an extremely sporting GT car.
+In Sport mode the new GT feels, well, not quite like a full-blown sports car but at the very least like an adequately sporting GT car.
 And if you turn the stability control off it will do things and reach angles of slide that a previous GT owner would never, ever believe possible.
 Sideways thrills are delivered in complete and rather beautiful control – to a point where you can actually use the weight of the thing to put it in places, and at subtle angles, that actually benefit the lap time.
 That’s how adjustable, but also how well behaved the new GT is, if and when you take it by the scruff and throw it around.

 Where the new Conti GT really impresses is how it manages to meld all of the above into such a rewarding and engaging package on the kind of demanding and twisting A- and B-roads where the previous car became so unstuck.
 Working tirelessly to meet its remit of delivering luxury and refinement with performance, Bentley’s engineers set themselves the toughest of tasks in achieving the last of these elements with the same level of success as they knew they could nail the first two.
 Clearly working alongside Porsche’s engineers during the platform’s development has paid dividends.
-Many times over truth be told.
+Many times over, truth be told.

-Where the old Conti would soon get in a bit of a flap on a road with crests and undulations, the new model calls upon all the hardware (and software) available to it in order to remain composed without holding back the W12’s mighty performance.
+Where the old Conti would soon get in a bit of a flap on a road with crests and undulations, the new model calls upon all the hardware (and software) available to it in order to remain composed without holding back the mighty performance.
 For all the adjustments provided by the dynamic controls, even when left to its own devices the Conti GT proves to be as precise and rewarding as when you fine tune every component to your personal preferences.